Insert Poet, Ruin Poetry

-Recently, I heard an engaging and sympathetic poem about a homeless old man.
-He was run down, shabby, wandering the streets.
+Recently, I heard an engaging and sympathetic poem about an old homeless man.
+As you might imagine, he was run down, shabby, wandering the streets.
 While listening: I am there, on an avenue in a busy part of the city.
 I am with the old man.
 I see his stained corduroy coat, his gray bristled shopworn face, his dirty jeans, and his jagged fingernails.
 I forget that I am sitting in a chair inside a carpeted room with the heat on.
 The gray streets, wet with drizzle and busy with colorful streaked cars stare back at me.
 The old man, as he makes his way through skateboarders, off duty waiters, and bus bench businessmen is a real person with needs, wants, his own brand of pride, a reason for being there – and a reason for living.

 The poem then ended with: “Instead of helping him [the old man], I went home and wrote this poem.”